divu050704/silver-system-gnome/README.md

 # silver-system
 ## Use anything right from your terminal
 1. Made especially for linux newbies
-2. Proobloms what I faced while learning bash made simple
+2. Tried to solve problems what I faced while learning bash and linux
 3. Please help me get more functionalities
 4. Deliberately not used GUI so that you can get used to bash